Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Experimental Methodology

 Finally, in the human cooperation session, the study supervisor acted as the copilot.
-The copilot is a PhD student in accessibility research, co-author of this paper, with a background in computer science and game design, and extensive experience playing video games multiple times per week.
-Their age range is 19--28 years, male, with moderate previous experience with \textit{Rocket League}.
-The copilot does not have any disabilities that affect gameplay.
-During the sessions, the copilot aimed to support participants in achieving their intended goals without imposing any decisions on them.
+The copilot is a PhD student in accessibility research, co-author of this paper, with a background in computer science and game design, regular gaming experience, and moderate previous experience with \textit{Rocket League}.
+During the sessions, the copilot aimed to support participants in achieving their intended goals without imposing decisions on them.